ServiceStackApps/Chat-React/README.md

 - [ChatApp.jsx](https://github.com/ServiceStackApps/Chat-React/blob/master/src/ChatReact/ChatReact/js/components/ChatApp.jsx)

+### High-level Structure and Design

-The first step in porting to React is getting the layout and structure right, so for the first pass just the HTML markup was copied over, e.g. the initial cut of [Footer.jsx](https://github.com/ServiceStackApps/Chat-React/blob/master/src/ChatReact/ChatReact/js/components/Footer.jsx) without any behavior looked like:
+The first step in porting to React is getting the layout and structure of your App right, so for the first pass just the HTML markup was extracted into each Component, where the initial cut of [Footer.jsx](https://github.com/ServiceStackApps/Chat-React/blob/master/src/ChatReact/ChatReact/js/components/Footer.jsx) before adding any behavior just looked like:

 ```js
 var Footer = React.createClass({